smrfeld/L2-Project-Path-to-Grid/README.md

-# L2-Project-Path-to-Grid
+# L2 Project Path to Grid

-L2 Project a Path to a Grid
+L2 project a path to a grid of points.